The Sun's Supergranulation: Observational characterization

 \subsubsection{Supergranulation and the magnetic network}

-The discovery of the chromospheric network in $\mbox{Ca}^+$ K spectroheliograms (the K-line of Ca$^+$at 393.4~nm) dates back to \cite{deslandres1899}.
-Such a spectroheliogram is shown in Figure~\ref{figure:spectrohel}. \cite{leighton62} and \cite{SL64} performed a comparative study between magnetograms, spectroheliograms and Dopplergrams, which revealed a strong correlation between the chromospheric network, the magnetic field distribution of the quiet Sun and supergranulation.
-For this reason, both magnetograms and spectroheliograms are used to trace supergranulation \citep[e.~g.][]{lisle2000,delmoro07}.
-It should be kept in mind, however, that the dynamical interactions between magnetic fields and supergranulation are actually not well understood theoretically.
-This problem will be discussed at length in Section~\ref{discussion}.
+The discovery of the chromospheric network in Ca$^+$~K spectroheliograms (the K-line of Ca$^+$ at 393.4~nm) such as shown in Fig.~\ref{figure:spectrohel} dates back to \cite{deslandres1899}.
+The first comparative analyses between magnetograms, spectroheliograms and Dopplergrams by \cite{leighton62} and \cite{SL64} revealed a strong correlation between the chromospheric network, the magnetic field distribution of the quiet Sun and supergranulation.
+For this reason, both magnetograms and spectroheliograms have been used as a proxy to study supergranulation \citep[e.g.,][]{lisle2000,delmoro07,tian_etal10}, but it should be kept in mind that the dynamical interactions between magnetic fields and supergranulation are actually still not well understood (this problem will be discussed in Sect.~\ref{discussion}).